dianeooty/weather-api-analysis/README.md

 ## General Information
-- FOr the WeatherPy analysis, I am using the latitudes for a list of cities to analyze the temperature, humidity, cloudiness and wind speed.
+- For the WeatherPy analysis, I am using the latitudes for a list of cities to analyze the temperature, humidity, cloudiness and wind speed.
 After parsing the data from the API request, I created dataframes for plotting scatter plots and regression for analysis.

-- For the VacationPy analyis, I am using the latitudes and longitudes for a list of cities to display hvplots of city and hotel locations on a map.
+- For the VacationPy analysis, I am using the latitudes and longitudes for a list of cities to display hvplots of city and hotel locations on a map.

 ## Technologies Used